UA Faculty 911 Guide. A guide to campus resources for handling student issues and emergencies.

 Psychology job wiki.
 Links to ads and updates on various (primarily academic) positions in psychology.

-Preparing the new psychology professoriate: Helping graduate students become competent teachers.
+Preparing the new professoriate: Helping graduate students become competent teachers.
 Buskist, W., Beins, B. C., & Hevern, V. W. (Eds.)
 (2004).
 Syracuse, NY: Society for the Teaching of Psychology.
 This online book contains numerous chapters on models of training, suggestions for job-seekers at various types of colleges, and advice on making the transition from graduate student to faculty member.

 How to get a teaching job at a liberal-arts college.
 Advice on the search process and interviews.